day8/re-frame/docs/EventHandlingInfographic.md

 ## An Infographic View Of Event Handling

-Three diagrams are provided.
-The first is a beginners view, the second is a useful schematic, and the third is accurate and detailed.
+Three diagrams are provided:
+  - a beginners view
+  - a useful, intermediate schematic
+  - advanced, accurate and detailed

-View them in conjunction with a reading of the written tutorials.
+Should be viewed in conjunction with a reading of the written tutorials.

 <img src="/images/event-handlers.png?raw=true">